1ndevelopment/perplexity-cli/README.md

 - `--max-tokens` - Maximum tokens in response (default: 1000)
 - `--temperature` - Temperature for response generation (default: 0.2)
 - `--format` - Output format: pretty or json (default: pretty)
-- `--say` - Speak the response using text-to-speech

 ### Chat Command
 - `message` - The chat message to send